-- It helps to determine remaining/unused capacity of the concern once the breakeven is reached.
+It helps to determine remaining/unused capacity of the company once the breakeven is reached.
 This will help to show the maximum profit on a particular product/service that can be generated.

 Benefits of Break-even analysis

-Catch missing expenses: When you’re thinking about a new business, it’s very much possible that you may forget about few expenses.
-Therefore, if you do a break-even analysis you have to review all your financial commitments to figure out your break-even point.
+Catch missing expenses: When you’re thinking about a new business, it’s very much possible that you may forget about a few expenses.
+Therefore, a break-even analysis can help you to review all financial commitments to figure out your break-even point.
 This analysis certainly restricts the number of surprises down the road or atleast prepares a company for them.

 Set revenue targets: Once the break-even analysis is complete, you will get to know how much you need to sell to be profitable.
 This will help you and your sales team to set more concrete sales goals.